bueltge/Notes/readme.md

 The current version have a source and preview mode.
 It is possible to write on source or preview window, also with WYSIWYG Editor.

 ### Configuration
-The current version have a config File `config.php` in the root of this install.
+The current version have a config file `config.php` in the root of this install.
 You find a documentation on all possibilities, all constants.

 If you will create a custom view, then add a `view.php` in the root folder.
 Notes will check this and use your custom view.
 The defautlt view is inside `lib/package/view.php`.
 Use this as starter or example for your custom view.